AIRCRAFT KEYS.

 048-50-56.....
 A nice collection of keys.
 A Walters Type 5KK MkIV, two others and a smaller version in the model 7024.
 (See Morsum Magnificat magazine MM34, page 11).

-These keys usually have damage to the bakelite cover, so un-damaged, great condition ones like this example are worth their weight in gold (Well - not quite).
+These keys usually have damage to the bakelite cover, so un-damaged, great condition ones are worth their weight in gold (Well - not quite).